Skip to main content

 Labels on Catheter Packaging

-Do all those unrecognizable symbols on your catheter package make you feel like you’re in the dark?
 Take a look at our helpful catheter package symbols guide below.

-Common Symbols on a Catheter Package
+Common Symbols on Catheter Packages

 Do not reuse symbol The symbol for “Do not reuse.”
 Single or sterile use only.